Creative Accounting Definition

 #5 – Lowering Personal Liabilities of the Company

-A company does not usually tend to show their personal liability so it is also a great technique of creative accounting.
+A company does not usually tend to show its liability, so it is also a great creative accounting technique.

 #6 – Manipulating Revenues and Sales Figures

-- The company raises invoices before the end of the accounting year to inflate its sales figures and but the actual transaction occurs on the post date.
-This is an example where the company attempts to show the boosted up revenue figures.
+- The company raises invoices before the end of the accounting year to inflate its sales figures, but the actual transaction occurs on the post date.
+It is an example of creative accounting book where the company attempts to show the boosted revenue figures.

 - The company sometimes gives loans to their known person to willfully hide the transactions made during the year.

 - The company arbitrarily increases an asset’s useful life to get rid of the higher depreciationDepreciationDepreciation is a systematic allocation method used to account for the costs of any physical or tangible asset throughout its useful life.
 Its value indicates how much of an asset’s worth has been utilized.
 Depreciation enables companies to generate revenue from their assets while only charging a fraction of the cost of the asset in use each year. charged.

 Let us understand why this concept of creative accounting book is often adopted by organizations.

 Meet targets – Manipulation and misrepresentation of financial data in the books of accounts and showing high revenue and profits, create a picture of good financial performance.
 This helps the management meet targets expected by various stakeholders and make the company appear sustainable and strong.

 Rise in stock price – Good financial performance and strong balance sheet will boost the image of the business in stock market, among investors.
 This will lead to increased valuation and rise in stock prices, giving a sense of faith and confidence among shareholders.